vandanal187/1/BasicSynth.md

 Read more about using envelopes [here](https://github.com/Tonejs/Tone.js/wiki/Envelope).

-## SimpleSynth
+## Tone.Synth

-[Tone.SimpleSynth](https://tonejs.github.io/docs/#SimpleSynth) combines an OmniOscillator and an AmplitudeEnvelope just like we did above, into a convenient package.
+[Tone.Synth](https://tonejs.github.io/docs/#Synth) combines an OmniOscillator and an AmplitudeEnvelope just like we did above, into a convenient package.

 ### Portamento